1 : to reflect on carefully : ponder

-Perpend isn't used often these days, but when it does show up it is frequently imperative, as in "Perpend the following."
-As such, its use can be compared to the phrases "consider this" or "mark my words."
-Perpend arrived in English in the 15th century from the Latin verb perpendere, which in turn comes from pendere, meaning "to weigh."
+"Perpend" isn't used often these days, but when it does show up it is frequently imperative, as in our second example.
+As such, its use can be compared to the phrase "mark my words."
+"Perpend" arrived in English in the 15th century from the Latin verb "perpendere," which in turn comes from "pendere," meaning "to weigh."
 Appropriately, our English word essentially means "to weigh carefully in the mind."
-Pendere has several descendants in English, including append, compendium, expend, and suspend.
-Perpend can also be a noun meaning "a brick or large stone reaching through a wall" or "a wall built of such stones," but that perpend comes from a Middle French source and is unrelated to the verb.
+"Pendere" has several descendants in English, including "append," "compendium," "expend," and "suspend."
+"Perpend" can also be a noun meaning "a brick or large stone reaching through a wall" or "a wall built of such stones," but that "perpend" comes from a Middle French source and is unrelated to the verb.

 Test Your Vocabulary with M-W Quizzes

 What word completes this sentence from a recent Word of the Day piece: "To __________ the processing of your request, please include your account number on all documents"?
 The answer is ...

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP